SeisComP/main/apps/gui-qt/scolv/descriptions/scolv.rst

 feature a pick must hold is the pick time.
 Some modules such as for array processing might compute additional pick features.
 Such features can be the backazimuth and the horizontal slowness.
 Locators like LocSAT were developed to use those features to increase the precision of a location.
-Special applictions are locations based borehole networks with poor azimuthal coverage or locations with very few stations.
+Special applications are locations based borehole networks with poor azimuthal coverage or locations with very few stations.

 There may be cases where a backazimuth measure of a pick should not be used by